 Outstanding employees take pride in their work and adhere to high professional standards.

-Do the opposite, and you could hurt your chances of promotion.
+Do the opposite, and you can hurt your chances of promotion.
 That includes, for example, handing in work that’s incomplete or contains numerous errors, as well as showing up late for important meetings.

 Do you have ideas or observations about winning promotions?
 Share your experiences or thoughts with us by commenting below or on our Facebook page.